FEDONet : Fourier-Embedded DeepONet for Spectrally Accurate Operator Learning: Results

+Figure~\ref{fig:eikonal_noise_fields} presents qualitative comparisons of model predictions under increasing levels of additive noise in the input mask.
+As the noise level increases, the DeepONet predictions exhibit pronounced degradation, with large, structured error patterns emerging near regions of high curvature and along characteristic directions.
+These artifacts manifest as anisotropic streaks and localized error amplification, indicating instability in the learned operator under perturbations.
+In contrast, FEDONet maintains stable and visually consistent reconstructions across all noise levels.
+The corresponding error fields remain relatively diffuse and isotropic, with significantly reduced magnitude even at higher noise levels.

 These results confirm that FEDONet offers improved resolution of high-gradient and discontinuous regions in PDE fields, even in geometry-conditioned tasks such as the Eikonal equation.
-This highlights its potential as a general-purpose surrogate for PDEs defined on complex, spatially varying domains.
+This demonstrates that the Fourier embeddings provide enhanced robustness by enabling a more uniform representation of spatial frequencies, thereby preserving the underlying geometric structure of the solution.